 Lloyd and Ruth raise five children on the dairy farm, including Darlene, Don, Clyde, Wendel, and Dwight.
 The black walnut tree and tobacco shed in this photo still stand.
-With attentiveness and sound stewardship, Lloyd and Ruth built the milking parlor in 1962, still in use to this day; they expanded the barn to accommodate more cows, constructed the silos and milk house, and added acreage to the farm.
+With attentiveness and sound stewardship, Lloyd and Ruth built the milking parlor in 1962, they expanded the barn to accommodate more cows, constructed the silos and milk house, and added acreage to the farm.

 Sleep Haven Farm opens its doors to overnight visitors, thus embarking on the family tradition of welcoming guests in our home.
 Ruth spearheaded the effort and was a woman of vision.
 She got her GED and degree in nursing when she was over 50 years old, she fostered over 20 newborns, and was a key management partner of the farm.

 The torch was passed to Don and Virginia (Wivell) Ranck in 1975.
 Recently returned from five years of voluntary work in Brazil, they quickly changed the name to “Verdant View Farm”, finding Sleep Haven Inn to be a little too, well, yawn-inducing.
 At a time when farmers were advised to “get big or get out”, Don and Ginny chose “none of the above”.
 Instead, they focused on building the bed and breakfast into a thriving business complementary to the dairy farm.